 You can see my YouTube of this section here

 Cycling out of Calle Real, San Fernando, my destination was Chiclana de la Frontera.
-After the urban area is an expanse of marshy wetland, alongside it, a gravel road.
+Once out of the urban area, I was riding through an expanse of marshy wetland, alongside it on a gravel road.
 With the wetland to my right and a railway track and motorway to my left, the very windy ride was pleasant enough.

-I got lost in the narrow streets of Chiclana, by the time I’d got back on track the sun was starting to go down, I didn’t want to wild camp, so asked a cyclist if there was camping nearby, he sent me to La Rana Verde campsite.
-On arriving I was surprised it was still manned, Jesus was really friendly, he is learning English, so keen to practice on me!
-He'd only been learning three years, and was very good.
+I got lost in the narrow streets of Chiclana, which is where I dropped my best phone, cracked the screen and from then on it only intermittently connected to the network.
+By the time I’d got back on track the sun was starting to go down, I didn’t want to wild camp because I was so close to a town, so I stopped a passing cyclist to ask if there was camping nearby, he sent me to La Rana Verde campsite.
+On arriving I was surprised it was still manned, as it was early evening by now.
+Jesus was really friendly, he is learning English, so was keen to practice on me!
+He'd only been learning three years and was very good.

 And there I camped, a rather inauspicious first bikepacking camp night!
-There was the usual facilities; toilets, showers, water etc but this also had electricity in the pitch, so that was useful!
+There were the usual facilities; toilets, showers, water etc but this also had electricity in the pitch, so that was useful!
 And at 8.70 euros a night was quite reasonable.
+This day I only covered 15 kilometers, not including the distance I was lost!

 Wednesday night was a very windy night, it’s essential to set-up my long thin one-man tent with the thin end pointing towards the wind, I did this, then the wind direction shifted a bit, but still it coped well with the conditions.

 It was not only the first time I used my tent, but also the first time I used my sleeping mat and quilt.
-The mat is ace, no falling off this one, like with my previous Exped Hyper-lite that I'd bought for the Himalayas.
-I wish I'd had the Big Agnes then!
+The mat is ace, no falling off this one, like with my previous Exped hyper-lite sleeping mat, that I'd bought for the Himalayas.
+I wish I'd had the Big Agnes for that!
 No other padding is required, it’s quite thick.

 I was a little chilly in the morning, but I think that was because I’d slept in just shorts and a top.
 I chose a quilt rather than a sleeping bag as I like to wrap myself tightly in my bedding, with a mummy bag you can’t do that.
 And there is a weight and space saving with a quilt, none of that silly top piece, I never liked that part of a mummy sleeping bag!

-I had some coffee and cereal, then set off for Conil de la Frontera.
+I had some coffee and cereal, broke down camp, then set off for Conil de la Frontera.
 These are all coastal towns by the way, so although some places such as campsites, cafes and shops are open, not everywhere is open, due to it being low season, March in fact.

 I set off around 9am, and hoped to reach at least Conil de la Frontera before nightfall, then start looking for somewhere to camp.
 The first couple of hours of riding was through some urbanizations and golf courses, plus some extra roads to get me back onto the Altravesur route.

-The Urbanization Roche was a rather up-market, beach front town, very nice!
+The Urbanization Roche was a rather up-market beach front housing estate, very nice.

 I took a detour to investigate a nature reserve I was passing by, which led down to the Playa del Puerco.
 It was a nice spot, with plenty of space for camping and RVs, it’s not an official campsite, but there were several RVs and a tent that had obviously been there all night.
 It’s worth seeking out, it’s a big space and in a good location, shame I hadn’t got that far last night!